ramesherrorhunter/assignment/README.md

 **1.Prerequisites**

 <br>
-- install awscli and configure on local machine
+- install awscli
+and configure with aws credentials

 - install kubectl
 to confirm the same run kubectl version